linroger/Finance-Notes-and-Marginalia/Course Notes/Python/QuantLib-Python/Option Model Handbook, Part III European Option Pricing With QuantLib Python.md

 %matplotlib inline
 ```

-Let us consider a European call option for AAPL with a [[Call and Put Payoffs at Expiry|strike price]] of \\$130 maturing on 15th Jan,  2016.
+Let us consider a European call option for AAPL with a [strike price](../../../Financial%20Markets/Financial%20Engineering%20and%20Arbitrage%20in%20the%20Financial%20Markets/PART%20I%20RELATIVE%20VALUE%20BUILDING%20BLOCKS/Chapter%205%20Options%20on%20Prices%20and%20Hedge-Based%20Valuation/Call%20and%20Put%20Payoffs%20at%20Expiry.md) of \\$130 maturing on 15th Jan,  2016.
 Let the spot price be \\$127.62.
 The volatility of the underlying stock is know to be 20%,  and has a dividend yield of 1.63%.
 Lets value this option as of 8th May,  2015.

 In \[2\]:
 ```latex